wbuchanan/crossvalidate/README.md

 ## TODO
 - [ ] Standardize language in help files
 - [x] Finish writing test cases for ADO commands
+- [x] Adding optional arguments to continuous metrics where possible
+- [ ] Adding optional arguments to binary metrics where possible
+- [ ] Adding optional arguments to multiclass metrics where possible

 # libxv